Study Smart at PASS. You have to study, so why not study in a group led by a student who has successfully completed the unit?

-Check the PASS timetable to see if there are PASS sessions for your unit and to find a session that suits you.
+Check the PASS timetable for Trimester 3, 2017 to see if there are PASS sessions for your unit.

 Become a PASS leader

 Being a PASS leader not only provides a fantastic paid, on-campus job, it also enhances your own study and employability by developing myriad knowledge and skills, including all of the Deakin graduate learning outcomes:

 - Discipline-specific knowledge and capabilities: improved content knowledge

 - Communication: facilitating and mentoring, including giving feedback; listening and understanding others, empathising, speaking clearly and directly

 - Teamwork: application of leadership and team skills such as decision making and giving feedback; negotiating and liaising with faculty and students

 - Problem solving: identifying problems and creating practical solutions using a range of strategies

 - Critical thinking: making decisions and communicating clear goals and deliverables